jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I said above, philosophy has lofty and sometimes hard to undertand ideals of a "just and good society".
 I tried my best to use real-world examples, media, and popular stories to make Techvolution relatable.
 If indeed this new philosophy clicked—and I hope it did—that doesn't mean it has all the answers.
 You are a unique lifeform.
 Only you know what'll mean to be a player god in your life.

 It'll be a fun journey with many ups and downs.
 I'm not a specialist in your slice of the world.
 I don't know how you can improve your commute, diet, or workplace.
 That's up to you to figure out.
 You will though, because the hardest of being a player god, is choosing to be.
 The rest is just steps along the journey.
 You can follow mine, because I am a specialist in one slice of the world, car insurance claims.
-You can use my little journey as your guide..
+You can use my little journey as your guide.

+And to win the internet age, we need some tools for ourselves.
+If Darth Blockbuster uses the rulebook to his advantage, we need to use our own.
+The Life Star.

 First watch this.
 A clip from Netflix's _Black Mirror_.
 It's a story of a crazed man, who wants to talk with the CEO of an Instagram-like app called Smithereen.
 He holds a company intern hostage awaiting the CEO’s call.
 Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
 Nobody knows why.